 The philosophy of a WBI designer appears to drive how that site approaches inquiry.
-After reviewing 16 Websites, the researchers were able to predict fairly quickly the learning philosophy, depending on how learners interacted with data.
-The level of guidance provided appeared to reflect what the designer believed about how students should learn inquiry.
+In fact, in making some of the more difficult decisions about which cell in a row was most appropriate, we often relied on the four column descriptors to help us.
+After reviewing 16 Websites, we were able to predict fairly quickly a site s learning philosophy, depending on how learners interacted with data.
+The level of guidance provided also appeared to reflect what the designer believed about how students should learn inquiry.
 For instance, some WBIs evinced a highly controlled and specified philosophy in which learners followed specific instructions in each of the stages of inquiry.
 This philosophy was reflected in a large number of M2 classifications for the WBI.
-In contrast, other WBIs evinced a much more learner-center philosophy with much freedom and independence.
+In contrast, other WBIs exhibited a much more learner-center philosophy with much freedom and independence.
 This was reflected in a large number of L1 and L2 classifications for the WBI.

-Many materials-centered WBIs were highly structured and provided learners with step-by-step detailed instructions and procedures to follow and fifty-eight percent of WBIs that classed into the M2 evidence row also classes into the M2 explanations row.
+Many materials-centered WBIs were highly structured and provided learners with step-by-step detailed instructions and procedures to follow.
+For example, 58.0% of WBIs that classed into the M2 evidence row also classes into the M2 explanations row.
 The process of inquiry in materials-centered activities was almost always highly controlled by the design of the materials.
-In some cases, these activities presented themselves as "cookbook" investigations, with the learner following clearly stated procedures.
+In fact, 23.5% of the WBIs in this study were "cookbook" investigations, with the learner following clearly stated procedures to verify predetermined correct conclusions.

 In contrast, some WBIs clearly had a more learner-centered approach, often with an emphasis on supporting learner decision making.
 For example, some WBIs enabled learners to choose multiple pathways to perform their inquiry.
 Most often, these WBIs directed learners to collect data outside of the Website.
-In some cases, learners were provided with scaffolding that made their inquiry path become more materials-driven.
-In the How far Does Light Go?
+In some cases, learners were provided with scaffolding that made their inquiry path more materials-driven.
+In the How Far Does Light Go?
 Debate, for instance, learners had access to an area with an avatar that provided suggestions to help guide them to think about the main idea they should keep in mind as they looked at each piece of evidence presented.
 Often, the avatar highlighted critical features of a concept the learner was to understand.

 Many of the WBIs used some form of scaffolding.
-Some sites provided cognitive prompts to the learner such as writing predictions, giving reasons, and elaborating on answers.
+Some sites provided cognitive prompts to the learner, such as writing predictions, giving reasons, and elaborating on answers.
 WBIs, such as those on KanCRN, sequenced the inquiry process into step-by-step sub-tasks to help learners complete one sub-task at a time.